austinschoolofgamedesign/hub-world/README.md

 *ASGD* is built by a group of passionate game design nerds that want to make game design more accessible.
 Everything here has been written and contributed by everyday normal folks like you.

-If you've ever done a game analysis, designed a board game, GM'd a tabletop game in a unique way, written a game design blog, or anything of the sort, you're exactly the kind of person that will make *Austin School of Game Design* grow and thrive.
+If you've ever done a game analysis, designed a board game, GM'd a tabletop game in a unique way, written a game design blog, or anything of the sort, you're exactly the kind of person that will make the *Austin School of Game Design* grow and thrive.

 Check out our [step-by-step contributor guide](/CONTRIBUTOR.md) for more details when you're ready!